Duplicate Pages at Different URLs

 - Search engines may treat each page as different but duplicate pages.

-It’s recommended that this type of duplication of pages under different addresses be avoided, if at all possible.
+It’s recommended that this type of duplicate pages under different addresses be avoided, if at all possible.
 Site owners can try to reduce or limit the possibility that these different URLs with the same (or very similar) content appears on their sites.
 What might search engines do to limit or stop this kind of problem?

-A Possible Solution for Search Engines?
+A Possible Solution for Duplicate Pages at Search Engines?

 My examples are simple ones, but there are more complex situations where multiple addresses may exist for the same page.
 An algorithm to help search engines understand when the same (or a very similar) page is being exhibited under different URLs was the focus of a poster presented at the WWW2006 Conference this past May.